 There are no League restrictions involving the use of blunt-tipped/ dull swords or daggers.
 However, any director using stage weapons should seek training from certified experts before starting rehearsals.
 State and federal laws shall be observed.
-Visit the Society of American Fight Directors website. (www.safd.org) Workshops are offered at TETA's Theatrefest, the Texas Thespian Conference and at many of our Student Activities Conferences.Please check State Law regarding the use and possession of certain types of knives.

-All weapons shall be shown to the Contest Manager at each contest.
+Visit the Society of American Fight Directors website. (www.safd.org) Workshops are offered at TETA's Theatrefest, the Texas Thespian Conference and at many of our Student Activities Conferences.
+Please check State Law regarding the use and possession of certain types of knives.
+All weapons and any action where there is a possibility of injury shall be shown to the Contest Manager at each contest.
+(For example, slaps, punches, gymnastics, falls, sword/daggers, fights, etc.)